-Currently enrolled undergraduate and graduate students who are engaged in research, scholarly, and creative activities are encouraged to apply for a Student Research Grant (SRG) of up to $1000.
+Currently enrolled undergraduate and graduate students who are engaged in research, scholarly, and creative activities are encouraged to apply for a Student Research Grant (SRG) of up to $1000 for undergraduate students and $2000 for graduate students if completing thesis.
 (See note below for collaborative projects involving multiple students.)

 SRG funds can be used for purchasing research supplies and travel needed to conduct the project (but not for presenting results--STGs are available for that purpose).
 Projects in all disciplines will be considered for funded as long as the project meets the criteria for student research and creative activities.